apoloval/oac-arduino/README.md

 Keypad Expansion Card, which is able to control a matrix of keys saving many digital pins of your Arduino board.

+* `oacenc.h`.
+This library provides some classes to manage rotary encoders.

 Along this libraries, the following sketches are provided.

 * `pedestal`.
 This sketch provides the code to manage the A320 pedestal